AppliedEnergistics/GuideME/docs/docs/02-changelog.md

 # Changelog

+## 21.5.3-beta (Minecraft 1.21.5)

+- Java API: Fix Off-Screen-Renderer for Website export.
+- Java API: Fix various website export issues.
+- Java API: Introduce new extension points for the site export, and make it usable via new system properties.

 ## 21.5.2-beta (Minecraft 1.21.5)

 - Java API: Add back the semantics of `RecipeTypeMappings.add`, which supports mapping RecipeHolders to a nullable LytBlock for custom recipes.